fcjr/ltts/README.md

 - **Japanese voices**: First use automatically downloads the Japanese dictionary (~526MB one-time download)
 - Supports MP3, OGG, FLAC, and WAV output formats
 - Language code is auto-detected from voice prefix (or use `-l` to specify manually)
+- `--say` notes:
+  - Requires `sounddevice` (installed via `uv sync` or as a dependency).
+  - Plays at 24 kHz on the default output device.
+  - On Linux, ensure your user can access audio (PulseAudio/PipeWire running).
+  - On macOS, you may see a permissions prompt for audio.